tytydraco/yessleep/out/I_thought_I_accidentally_killed_my_wife_In_reality_she_may_have_never_been_alive_in_the_first_place_Update_1_.md

 *“And what she’s thinking is bad for both of us.”*

 I couldn’t focus on understanding what Camila was trying to tell me.
 Instead, I remained preoccupied by the strangeness of what was supposedly my wife’s voice.
-Although the tone was finally correct, the quality of her voice was still slightly off - frayed and hollow, like it was coming from a megaphone.
+Although the tone was finally correct, the quality of her voice was horribly wrong - frayed and hollow, like it was coming from a megaphone.
 Before Camila could say anything else, there was a male voice yelling something in the call's background.

 There was a scream, a few gunshots, and then there was silence.